Mahasweta-usc/Mahasweta-usc.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Graphical visualization of policies among the Apache Incubator projects, depicting interactions between different entities, offices and resources.
+    Graphical visualization of policies from the Apache Incubator (ASFI) documentation, depicting interactions between different entities and resources in these OSS projects.
 Edges are weighted by the number of policies regulating activities between the given pair of institutional actors and objects.
 </div>